Milliarcsecond-scale spectrum of the persistent radio source associated with FRB 20190417A and constraints for FRB 20181030A: Introduction

 The presence of a compact PRS provides a unique probe of the immediate environment of the FRB central engine.
-In the magnetar scenario, such emission can arise from a magnetized nebula powered by continuous energy injection \citep{Murase16,margalit18}.
-The large Faraday rotation measures (|RM|) observed in some FRBs indicate dense and highly magnetized surroundings, motivating a relation between the radio luminosity of the PRS and the |RM| \citep{yang20,yang22}.
-This relation has been reinforced by the discovery of the PRS associated with FRB\,20201124A, which extended the explored parameter space by orders of magnitude \citep{Bruni2024Nat}.
+In the magnetar scenario, this emission can arise from a magnetised nebula powered by continuous energy injection \citep{Murase16,margalit18}.
+The large Faraday rotation measures (|RM|) observed in some FRBs indicate dense and highly magnetised surroundings, motivating a relation between the radio luminosity of the PRS and the |RM| \citep{yang20,yang22}.
+This relation has been reinforced by the discovery of the PRS associated with FRB\,20201124A, which extended the explored parameter space by some orders of magnitude \citep{Bruni2024Nat}.